Xeverous/the_website/website/pages/cpp/tutorials/beginner/03_control_flow/03_switch.rst

 Take the pseudo-calculator from the previous lesson and replace :cch:`if` statement(s) with :cch:`switch` where possible.

+..
+TODO spoiler element

+:cch:`switch` should be used for operation selection.

 ----

 ..
 [1] Generally, because in most situations it's not allowed.
 See `goto documentation <https://en.cppreference.com/w/cpp/language/goto>`_ for details over what transfer of control can jump.